ericjanto/BookMobile/README.md

 > Project build entirely in Java to read data from csv-files into a library,
 > featuring several functions to maintain the library.
-> Realised for a first year <a href="http://www.drps.ed.ac.uk/19-20/dpt/cxinfr08029.htm" target="_blank">programming class at uni</a>.
+> Realised for a first year [programming class at uni](http://www.drps.ed.ac.uk/19-20/dpt/cxinfr08029.htm).

 ## Table of Contents